Borda/GH-app-bot/bot_redis_workers/README.md

 - Go to [GitHub Apps](https://github.com/settings/apps) and create a new app.
 - Set webhook URL to your server's endpoint (e.g., `https://your-domain.com/`).
 - Note down: App ID, Private Key (PEM file), Webhook Secret.
-- Install the app on target repositories and subscribe to "Pull requests" events.
+- Install the app on target repositories and subscribe to "Push", "Pull requests", and "Check runs" events.

 ## How to Start